Skip to content

 Step 4: Confirm successful registration

-2. the funding account decreased by 10,000 BERA
+2. The balance in the funding account (wallet that sent the deposit contract tx) decreased by the 10,000 $BERA

 Step 5: Activation or top-up